 - Have you been prescribed any medication for your heart condition?
 (And if so, which medication and what is the dosage?)

-- Do you control and / or manage your heart condition using other methods such as diet and / or exercise?
+- Do you control and / or manage your heart condition with diet and exercise?

 How Much Will Life Insurance for Heart Patients Cost?

 The cost of life insurance can vary a great deal for heart patients, depending upon the actual health condition of the individual and his or her diagnosis, as well as how – and how well – the individual is managing or controlling their condition.

 That is because one’s diagnosis, and the way in which the person maintains their overall lifestyle can make a big difference in terms of their life expectancy – which in turn can have an effect on their risk in the eyes of the life insurance company.